klozn/10-javascript/00-essentials/10-git/11-git-basics-local-commits/codelab01/README.md

         author nielsdelestinne <nielsdelestinne@my-hidden-email.com> 1515574944 +0100
         committer nielsdelestinne <nielsdelestinne@my-hidden-email.com> 1515574944 +0100
         ```
     - The other file contains the parent tree (which is referenced in the snapshot (label: 'tree')).
-All content is either stored as a tree or as a blob object.
+    All data under version control is either stored as a tree or as a blob object.
     In essence it allows for a simple directory structure for Git between all our blob objects.
 It will look something like this:
         ```
         100644 blob b9b612e02a6c86afc6ffe5200fde3ea832f28edd    football.txt